 Your self-pay clinic |

-Comprehensive $790 (exams + tests + comprehensive wellness and functional labs + follow-up + first manual adjustment) With 15 % community discount → ≈$705 |
+Comprehensive $810* (exams + tests + comprehensive wellness and functional labs + Imaging + follow-up with a 10% community discount [for those who qualify] ≈$769**) (financing is also available) |

 N/A (clinic does not bill Medicare) |